adiswami/fasthelp/index.md

 🧘🏽‍♂️ Not Started → 👷🏽 In Progress→ 🎉 Completed

 🎉 **Completed**

-Content that is on the site which I feel confident is complete.
+Content that is more or less complete.

 👷🏽 **In Progress**

-Content on the site that I am working on and undergoing edits.
+Content that is undergoing major edits.

 🧘🏽‍♂️ **Not Started**
 Content that is in the pipeline.

 I draw on content approaches, techniques, code snippets, technical documenentation and lessons from the following sources.
-I am indebted to their kindness and their generosity for making deep learning accessible to so many.
+I am indebted to their generosity for making deep learning accessible to so many.

 - [Practical Deep Learning for Coders](https://course.fast.ai/) taught by Jeremy Howard
 - [Applied ML in Production](https://madewithml.com/courses/applied-ml-in-production/) taught by Goku Mohandas